Trauma Center: Under the Knife 2: Synopsis

-In the end, Blackwell—who was released and planted inside Acropolis by Caduceus executives—reveals that HOA doctors are also taking this medication, giving them their abilities while infecting them with Neo-GUILT.
-With this evidence, Caduceus and the authorities storm Acropolis, with Stiles curing multiple doctors of Neo-GUILT infection including Tulba.
+Blackwell—who was planted by Caduceus executives—reveals that HOA doctors are taking this medication, giving them their abilities while infecting them with Neo-GUILT.
+With this evidence, Caduceus and the authorities storm the HOA headquarters, which is storing vats of GUILT modified for airborne dispersal.
+Stiles cures multiple doctors of Neo-GUILT infection including Tulba.
 Confronting Mercer and later Mayuzumi, Stiles learns that the Neo-GUILT research was intended to revive Mercer's wife Tracy from a coma, and that Mayuzumi has preserved her youth using the final Neo-GUILT strain; her intent was to use GUILT-based products for profit.
-Mercer fails to wake Tracy, then injects Mayuzumi with his final experimental treatment and causes her to age rapidly, forcing Stiles to operate on her.
-Before the despairing Mercer can blow up the facility, he is shot dead by the army.
-Caduceus's reputation is restored, Tulba returns to Costigar to continue helping as a doctor, Heather looks after Tracy while studying to be a nurse, and Stiles and Angie travel abroad and begin a relationship.
+Mercer fails to wake Tracy, then injects Mayuzumi with his final experimental treatment and causes her to age rapidly, forcing Stiles to operate on her to prevent an implanted device dispersing the GUILT.
+Before the despairing Mercer can blow up the facility, he is shot dead.
+Caduceus's reputation is restored, Tulba returns to Costigar to continue helping as a doctor, Heather takes over Tracy's care studying to be a nurse, and Stiles and Angie travel abroad and begin a relationship.